EpicUsername12/mk8-cafeloader-ctcode/README.md

 It can also compile for Cemu (it produces a new game RPX) [**here**](https://github.com/aboood40091/CafeLoader-Project-Compiler/tree/cemu)

+**NOTE**: CTGP is using a modified version of the CEMU compiler that fixes a section in the built RPX

 # Thanks to

 - aboood40091 for the insane help on setting up cafeloader compiler and information about C++ and SEAD etc..